How to Cure Hunchback with Yoga, Yoga Asanas for Kyphosis

 Very acute hunch back can cause compression on the digestive system which can impose restrictions on swallowing, the compressed stomach can even push its contents back towards the mouth, a condition known as acid reflux.

-People with Kyphosis have often been found to hold a weak body image of themselves, leading to a reduced self esteem
+People with Kyphosis have often been found to hold a weak body image of themselves, leading to a reduced self esteem and mental stress which can harm in different ways.

 From among the treatments available for Kyphosis Surgery, physical therapy , and wearing braces are some of the options currently available. so far surgery hasn't been found to be a long lasting solution to kyphosis.
 In majority of the cases of structural kyphosis the surgery was required to be redone after a few years in order to re correct the relapsed condition.